rmt/amqptools/README.rst

     --execute/-e program   program to execute
     --user/-u username     specify username (default: "guest")
     --password/-p password specify password (default: "guest")
+    --foreground/-f        do not daemonise (default: daemonise with -e)

   The following environment variables may also be set:
     AMQP_HOST, AMQP_PORT, AMQP_VHOST, AMQP_USER, AMQP_PASSWORD

-  Program will be called like "program "tempfile" "routing_key"
+  Program will be called with the following arguments: routing_key, tempfile
-     where tempfile contains the raw bytestream of the message
+     tempfile contains the raw bytestream of the message

   If program is not supplied, the above format will be printed to stdout

+  Example:
+  $ amqpspawn -h amqp.example.com -P 5672 -u guest -p guest \
-  Example: amqp_listen amqp.example.com 5672 amq.fanout '' ./onmessage.sh
+  amq.fanout mykey --foreground -e ./onmessage.sh

 amqpsend